 Child mortality rate, crude death rate, infant mortality rate, maternal mortality rate, etc.

 Number of deaths for every 100,000 people

 Morbidity refers to the state of being unhealthy.
 It applies to all the people affected by a disease in a particular region.
 The morbidity rate refers to the number of people affected by a particular disease.
 This helps health officials to make risk management and adopt national health systems according to the needs of the population.

 What is Mortality?

-To know more about the difference between morbidity and mortality register at BYJU’S. Keep visiting BYJU’S for latest updates on various Biology topics.
+To know more about the difference between morbidity and mortality, register at BYJU’S. Keep visiting BYJU’S for the latest updates on various Biology topics.

 Some important links:

 |Health Diseases||Human Diseases|